 PMCID: coming soon for all published articles

-Frontiers in Research Metrics and Analytics welcomes submissions of the following article types: Book Review, Brief Research Report, Code, Conceptual Analysis, Correction, Data Report, Editorial, Empirical Study, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.
+The specialty sections of Frontiers in Research Metrics and Analytics welcome submission of the following article types: Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.

-All manuscripts must be submitted directly to Frontiers in Research Metrics and Analytics, where they are peer-reviewed by the Associate and Review Editors of the specialty journal.
+When submitting a manuscript to Frontiers in Research Metrics and Analytics, authors must submit the material directly to one of the specialty sections.
+Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.